 I enjoy working with beginners of all ages.
 For students who are just getting started, I see my role as more of a coach than a teacher.
 I guide them through how their hands, fingers and arms need to move while playing.
 Learning the guitar isn’t easy, but the right guidance can make a world of a difference in the beginning.

 I have a good routine put together for getting a beginner playing as quickly as possible.
 For those interested in rock and pop music, the first things I work on are:

-- Learning a repertoire of the most commonly used chords
+- Learning the most commonly used chords

 - How to change smoothly from chord to chord while maintaining a steady strumming rhythm